elebihan/famulus/man/famulus.1.rst

 run [OPTIONS] <URI> <name> [<name>, ...]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run one or more test/suite on target identified by its URI, which format is
+Run one or more tests/suites on target identified by its URI, which format is
-<scheme>://<hostname|IP address>.
-The support URI schemes are:
+<scheme>://<resource>.
+The support schemes are:

-- ssh://: connect to the machine via SSH
+- "ssh": interact with the target via SSH.
+The resource is either a FQDN or an
+  IP address, associated with an username and a password.
+Example:
+  "ssh://foo:secret@192.168.0.1".

+Credentials are fetched from the configuration file when omitted in the URI.

 By default, the events occuring during the execution of a test/suite are
 formatted in a human-friendly way.
 Use *--event-format=machine* to format them